Required Practical 11 (AQA A Level Chemistry): Revision Note

 • Test 1 results

-• Yellow solution suggests a Fe3+ cation
+• The yellow solution suggests a Fe3+ cation

-• Orange brown precipitate with NaOH (aq) suggests a Fe3+ cation
+• Orange-brown precipitate with NaOH (aq) suggests a Fe3+ cation

 • No further change with excess NaOH (aq) suggests a Fe3+ cation